apatewp/codebase/README.md

 On pushes to the `development` branch, our staging environment is updated.

-Every morning at 4:00 am PST, the production environment is updated with the latest commit from `development`.
+On Monday through Thursday at 4:00 am PST, the production environment is updated with the latest commit from `development`.

 ## Graphql Codegen